robitalec/ScaleInMultilayerNetworks/paper/introduction.md

 # Box 1: Types of spatiotemporally explicit data

-Spatial can be
+Spatial data can be:

-how associations are measured: e.g. spatsoc how relocations are
+  - how associations are measured: e.g. spatsoc
-categorized: e.g. landcover
+  - how relocations are categorized: e.g. landcover

-Multilayer networks incoroprate spatial variables in two ways: 1. for determining association between individuals in a social system 1. for characterizing spatial context of social systems
+Multilayer networks incoroprate spatial variables in two ways:

+1.  for determining association between individuals in a social system
+2.  for characterizing the spatial context of social systems

-For example, association is determined between individuals Telemetry, e.g. GPS or radiotelemetry, is used to
+For example, association between individuals can be determined using georeferenced biologging devices such as radio‐frequency identification tags, radiotelemetry, and global positioning system (GPS) devices.

-proximity based social networks (PBSNs) are association networks based on close proximity between individuals (Spiegel et al. 2016)
+Proximity based social networks (PBSNs) are association networks based on close proximity between individuals (Spiegel et al. 2016).

+The spatial context of social systems can be defined as all

+what is the spatial context of an animal social system

+explicit spatial locations habitat patches landscape/habitat connectivity

 # References